New drug shows promise for long-term immune deficiency treatment

 Summary

-This study looked at the long-term safety of a drug called TAK-771 in 15 Japanese patients with primary immunodeficiency disease (PID), a condition where the immune system is weak.
-Participants who completed an earlier study received TAK-771 injections for up to 3 years.
-The main goal was to track side effects and immune reactions to the drug.
+This study checked the long-term safety of TAK-771 in 15 Japanese patients with primary immunodeficiency disease (PID).
+Participants received TAK-771 injections for up to 3 years.
+The main goal was to monitor side effects and immune reactions.
+The study is now complete.

 Disclaimer